 HOLDERS' REMEDIES. . .
-The Ordinance authorizing the issuance of the Bonds establishes the following events of default with respect to the Bonds: (i) defaults in payments to be made to the Bond Fund or the Reserve Fund as required by the Ordinance, (ii) an order of relief shall be issued by the Bankruptcy Court of the United States District Court having jurisdiction, granting the City any relief under any Applicable Law, or any other court having valid jurisdiction shall issue an order or decree under applicable federal or state law providing for the appointment of a receiver, liquidator, assignee, trustee, sequestrator, or other similar official for the City of any substantial part of its property, affairs or assets, and the continuance of any such decree or order unstayed and in effect for a period of 90 consecutive days; or (iii) defaults in the observance or performance of any other of the covenants, conditions or obligations set forth in the Ordinance.
+The Ordinance authorizing the issuance of the Bonds establishes the following events of default with respect to the Bonds: (i) defaults in payments to be made to the Interest and Sinking Fund or the Reserve Fund as required by the Ordinance, or (b) defaults in the observance or performance of any other of the covenants, conditions or obligations set forth in the Ordinance.
 Except for the remedy of mandamus to enforce the City's covenants, conditions and obligations under the Ordinance, the Ordinance does not establish other remedies.
 Under State law, there is no right to the acceleration of maturity of the Bonds upon an event of default under the Ordinance.
 Although a registered Owner could presumably obtain a judgment against the City if a default occurred in any payment of the principal of or interest on any such Bonds, such judgment could not be satisfied by execution against any property of the City.
 Such registered Owner's only practical remedy, if a default occurs, is a mandamus or mandatory injunction proceeding to compel the City to enforce the City's covenants, conditions and obligations of the City.
 The enforcement of any such remedy may be difficult and time consuming and a registered owner could be required to enforce such remedy on a periodic basis.
 No assurance can be given that a mandamus or other legal action under the Ordinance would be successful.